Dinengdeng is a medley of different kinds of vegetables stewed in bagoong monamon soup base then topped with fried fish.

 Can you believe you can buy peeled ones in Quiapo?
 Saves you the time and effort to peel them.

-Our Dinengdeng is topped with fried King Fish.
+Our Dinengdeng is topped with fried Tanigue.
 Ykaie loved this version of Dinengdeng more than the first one.
 She loves the Moringa Pods while I discovered I loved the sweet potato.

 Include Dinengdeng in your menu this Lenten Season.
 (More Recipes for Lent here)